PGMacDesign/SiliCompressor/README.md

 If you are running an older device with less processing power, it may take longer whereas a newer device may convert faster.
 This is merely here as an example for reference.

+#### Samples

+The [SelectPictureActivity](https://github.com/PGMacDesign/SiliCompressor/blob/master/app/src/main/java/com/iceteck/silicompressor/SelectPictureActivity.java) class has samples of how to both take and convert images + videos.
+It also includes an edit text to determine the exact amount to compress a video by as well as a progress bar to demonstrate how to use the progress callback.

 Description
 --------
 #### Image